Daylight Saving Time Isn't Worth It, European Parliament Members Say - Slashdot

 I don't think anyone minds Daylight Saving Time itself.
 What they mind is the needless switching back and forth.
 Personally I want us to go to Daylight Saving Time permanently.
 It gives me the most daylight hours in the evening after work when I can made the most use of them.
 I don't need noon to be the point in the day when the sun is highest overhead.
 I'm perfectly fine with noon being defined in the manner with the greatest utility for the most people.
 If that means noon is what currently is 3pm th

-Re:Day Light Savings no Longer meets todays needs (Score:4, Informative)
+Re:Day Light Savings no Longer meets todays needs (Score:5, Informative)

 > being robbed of 2 hours of potential daylight after work and school.